Panel painting: History

 By the 15th century with the increased wealth of Europe, and later the appearance of humanism, and a changing attitude about the function of art and patronage, panel painting went in new directions.
 Secular art opened the way to the creation of chests, painted beds, birth trays and other furniture.
 Many such works are now detached and hung framed on walls in museums.
 Many double-sided wings of altarpieces (see picture at top) have also been sawn into two one-sided panels.

 Canvas took over from panel in Italy by the first half of the 16th century, a change led by Mantegna and the artists of Venice (which made the finest canvas at this point, for sails).
 In the Netherlands the change took about a century longer, and panel paintings remained common, especially in Northern Europe, even after the cheaper and more portable canvas had become the main support medium.
 The young Rubens and many other painters preferred it for the greater precision that could be achieved with a totally solid support, and many of his most important works also used it, even for paintings over four metres long in one dimension.
 His panels are of notoriously complicated construction, containing as many as seventeen pieces of wood (Het Steen, National Gallery, London).
 For smaller cabinet paintings, copper sheets (often old printmaking plates) were another rival support, from the end of the 16th century, used by many artists including Adam Elsheimer.
 Many Dutch painters of the Golden Age used panel for their small works, including Rembrandt on occasion.
+In the early seventeenth century, certain painters occasionally employed wooden supports, such as Caravaggio in his David with the Head of Goliath (Vienna), executed on a reused poplar panel.
 By the 18th century it had become unusual to paint on panel, except for small works to be inset into furniture, and the like.
 But, for example, The National Gallery in London has two Goya portraits on panel.

 Many other painting traditions also painted, and still paint, on wood, but the term is usually only used to refer to the Western tradition described above.